Yogesh-K-Matkar/react_concept_react_app/README.md

             ```

-    (Note:- / in path defines the route/home route of the application means it loads the initial component)
+    **Note**:- / in path defines the route/home route of the application means it loads the initial component.

-    (Imp:- <RouterProvider router={router} / > react-router-dom inbuilt component that shares the router path/url/links to calling components map to path in createBrowserRouter) in the entire application,
+    **IMP**:- <RouterProvider router={router} / > react-router-dom inbuilt component that shares the router path/url/links to calling components map to path in createBrowserRouter) in the entire application,
     means path call in browser anywhere within the application, that path is checked in the router array object by RouterProvider
     and then navigate to the associated component